Pixar Image Computer: Design

 The P-II could have two Channel Processors, or Chaps.
 The chassis could hold 4 cards.
-The PII-9 could hold 9 cards (4 Chaps, 2 video processors, 2 Off Screen Memory (OSM) cards, and an Overlay Board for the NeWS windowing system).
+The PII-9 could hold 9 cards (4 Chaps, 2 video processors, 2 Off-Screen Memory (OSM) cards, and an Overlay Board for the NeWS windowing system).
 NeWS was extended to control the image pipeline for roaming, image comparison, and stereo image viewing.

 Each Chap is a 4-way parallel (RGBA) image computer.
 This was a SIMD architecture, which was good for imagery and video applications.
 It processed four image channels in parallel, one for red, one for green, one for blue, and one for the alpha channel (whose inventors have connections to Pixar).
+The Chaps did 16-bit integer arithmetic.

-Images were stored with 12 bits per color channel (or 48 bits per pixel).
-The 12-bit data represented an unusual (for today) fixed-point format that ranged from -1.5 to 2.5 using 2 bits for the integer portion, meaning the range from 0 to 1 had 10 bit accuracy.
+The memory for images only stored 12 bits per color channel (or 48 bits per pixel).
+4 bits of extra precision were added to the end when loaded into the Chaps.

 A Unix host machine was generally needed to operate it (to provide a keyboard and mouse for user input).
 The system could communicate image data externally over an 80M per second "Yapbus" or a 2M per second multibus to other hosts, data sources, or disks, and had a performance measured equivalent to 200 VUPS, or 200 times the speed of a VAX-11/780.

+PXR File Format

+Pixar Image Computer uses the 'Pixar storage standard' PXR File format.
+PXR file have structure: